Rhode Island Route 10: Route description

 Upon crossing into Providence Route 10 passes over and parallels the Northeast Corridor as well as interchanging with Huntington Avenue.
 From this interchange north to Olneyville, Huntington Avenue was upgraded to become the Huntington Expressway.
 Within this stretch of expressway, there is only one interchange (Union Avenue).

 The junction and merge with U.S. Route 6 at Olneyville is part of the Olneyville Bypass, the first freeway in Rhode Island.
-The current interchange does not conform to modern highway standards, such as curve radii (US 6 east to route 10 north), exit only lanes (both US 6 east lanes upon exiting of the curved ramp onto route 10 north), and no direct access from route 10 north to US 6 west (access is provided by a U-turn ramp onto route 10 south via Tobey street, a local street).
-Long term plans of RIDOT involve reconfiguration of this interchange.
+In the early 2020s, this current interchange was upgraded to conform to modern highway standards, most notably providing direct access from Route 10 North to US 6 West via a flyover ramp (Exit 3B).
+The flyover ramp officially opened on November 19, 2021.
+Exit 3B is a left-lane exit to US 6, while mainline traffic remains on the right heading into Downtown Providence.

 The combined Route 10 and US 6 - known as the Route 6-10 Connector - is the newest part of the Huntington Expressway.
 It heads northeast and east from Olneyville, interchanging with Dean Street (which provides access to Providence Place Mall).
 East of Dean Street, the freeway ends at a complicated interchange with Interstate 95.
 Route 10 ends there, while US 6 turns south with I-95 to reach Interstate 195.
 Access to downtown Providence is provided by ramps to the west end of Memorial Boulevard at Francis Street (U.S. Route 1).

-On Friday, November 19, 2021, a missing connection from Route 10 north to US 6 west was completed and opened 2 years ahead of schedule.